matobernat/DIPLOMA2023/README.md

 7. set iOS to iOS 16.0 and higher
 8. Ideally set orientation to Landscape
 9. Play The App

-When the app is running:
+10. To access already created data, use my app account.
-10. use my account Email: matobernat@gmail.com password: matobernat
+11. Email: matobernat@gmail.com password: matobernat
-11. Now you should be able to use the app.
+12. Now you should be able to use the app.
-12. You can list trhough Client and their respective data or other sections of the app.
+13. You can list trhough Client and their respective data or other sections of the app.